Police Personnel Complaints and Misconduct

 To file a PIA request with the Police Department, follow the instructions for how to make a PIA request provided by the Baltimore County Office of Law.
 Use the custodian information listed for the Police Department.

 - Complaints should be filed as soon as possible after the incident.
 Delays in filing a complaint can seriously hamper an investigation since, as time passes, evidence may be lost, personal memory of the incident may diminish and witnesses may become hard to locate.
-Note that Maryland law requires that complaints about police brutality and excessive force be filed within 366 days of the incident unless the IAS commander determines the need for immediate investigation.
+Note that Maryland law requires that complaints about police brutality and excessive force be filed within 366 days of the incident unless the IAD commander determines the need for immediate investigation.

 - If a crime has been alleged, BCoPD contacts the Baltimore County State's Attorney.
 The State's Attorney determines if criminal charges should be filed.